Compiling for Android¶

 ARMv7 and ARMv8 libraries.

-Compiling the standard export templates is done by calling SCons with the following arguments:
+Compiling the standard export templates is done by calling SCons from the Godot root directory with the following arguments:

 scons platform=android target=release android_arch=armv7 scons platform=android target=release android_arch=arm64v8 cd platform/android/java # On Windows .\gradlew generateGodotTemplates # On Linux and macOS ./gradlew generateGodotTemplates